 Lightweight, sturdy, affordable, and easy to use, we strive to select gear that will make customers smile and say, "These bindings are great!" or "I'm glad I bought these!" when they return to the store

-If you're interested in the bindings you want, why not visit the shop that recommended them and actually touch the product or make an inquiry?
+If you're interested in a particular binding, why not visit the shop that recommended it, check out the product in person, and ask them some questions?

 (Clicking on the shop name will take you to the SKI PRO SHOP page within STEEP.)
-I'm sure they
+They

 Interview cooperation (in alphabetical order):